mugbug/BricksAndTiles/README.md

 3. Choose a rule and submit.

 For more information about how to get started with the Swift Package Manager, check out the [Official SPM website](https://swift.org/package-manager/) or the [SPM project on GitHub](https://github.com/apple/swift-package-manager).

+# Dependencies

+This package depends on [PaintAndBrush](https://github.com/mugbug/PaintAndBrush), which is a super lightweight package with helper extensions for building UIKit views in code.

 # Contributing